daxpedda/sentry-contrib-native/README.md

 - **default-transport** - **Enabled by default**, will use `winhttp` on Windows and `curl` everywhere else as the default transport.
 - **test** - Corrects testing for documentation tests and examples.
+  - Automatically sets the DSN to the `SENTRY_DSN` environment variable, no matter what is set through `Options::set_dsn`.
+  - Automatically sets the database path to the `OUT_DIR` environment variable, no matter what is set through `Options::set_database_path`.
+  - Automatically puts the crashhandler path to the correct path, taking into account `SENTRY_NATIVE_INSTALL`, no matter what is set through `Options::set_handler_path`.
 - **nightly** - Enables full documentation through [`feature(external_doc)`](https://doc.rust-lang.org/unstable-book/language-features/external-doc.html).